magicauth-io/legacy-magicauth-sdk/README.md

 ## Overview

-MagicAuth provides secure, passwordless authentication where credentials are managed remotely.
+MagicAuth provides secure authentication with remote credential storage.
 Your application stores only credential IDs (not passwords) and uses sessions with IP address and User Agent validation for enhanced security.

 **Key Features:**
-- Passwordless authentication with remote credential storage
+- Remote credential storage - passwords managed by MagicAuth service
 - Session-based authentication with context validation
 - IP address and User Agent comparison for session security
 - Simple integration with existing user systems